TechGeek01/jclock/README.md

 By creating and assigning values to attributes, you can tweak jClock's performance on your site.

-* `data-beta` - Can be either yes or no, and will define whether or not potentially unstable features are used
+* `data-beta` - Can be either true or false, and will define whether or not potentially unstable features are used